 - Eliminate refined sugars, dairy, wheat, alcohol, and artificial sweeteners, which are foods that promote inflammation.

-- Consume anti-inflammatory essential omega-3 fatty acids in foods like fish, flax, hemp, and walnuts to reduce inflammation.
+- Consume anti-inflammatory essential omega-3 fatty acids in foods like fish, flax, hemp, wheat germ, and walnuts to reduce inflammation.

 - Fill up on green leafy vegetables and other high-fiber foods to promote the growth of good bacteria.